orbit-inc-git/rust-oura-api/README.md

 Documentation for the Oura V2 API is available [here](https://cloud.ouraring.com/v2/doc).

+The client relies on [reqwest](https://docs.rs/reqwest/latest/reqwest/) for the underlying HTTP client and [serde](https://serde.rs) for serialization and deserialization.

 ## Features

 Supports fetching following items from the Oura API and deserializing them into Rust structs: